empovit/fido-device-onboard-demo/README.md

 * owner_server
 * manufacturing_server

-Password-less sudo must be configured on the hosts, and they must be able to talk to each other via SSH.
+Password-less sudo must be configured on the hosts.

-## Initializing a device
+## Initializing a Device

 The device must support TPM (can be emulated in a VM).